tensorflow/build/tf_oss_dashboard/help.md

 - You can zoom out to fit more jobs on the page at once.
 - Click on a star to favorite that job.
 Favorites are displayed in the "Favorites" section at the top, in the same order as they are on the page.
+  You can't favorite anything from the Build Cop Failures section -- find it in its regular place instead to favorite it.
 - You can copy the URL while a commit modal is open to share that commit.
   - Add `#<commit-id>` to the dashboard URL to find a specific commit.
   - Add `#<cl-number>` to the dashboard URL to find a specific CL (this is one